oelegeirnaert/threefold_hydra_node/README.md

 # Let's get a Hydra node running on Threefold grid

 ## Intro
-Our mission is to make an easy onboarding process to have a Hydra Node running on Threefold, so the whole process should be as simple as possible and fully documented.
+Our mission is to make an easy onboarding process to have a Hydra Node running on Threefold.
+The whole process should be as simple as possible and fully documented.

-The next step is to create a simple WebApplication that will be deployed to a virtual machine, that also contains the Hydra Daemon.
+The next step is to create a simple WebApplication that will be deployed to a virtual machine that also contains the Hydra Daemon.
 This WebApplication will accept user input, and send it to the Hydra Daemon

 ## Proof of concept: Can we run a Hydra node on Threefold?